CWTHF: Subhalo Identification with Continuous Wavelet Transform: Identification of a Single Halo

 The zoom-in analysis retains the parameter settings \texttt{dens\_th}=4 and \texttt{n\_ref}=400 but increases \texttt{kw\_high} to 40 and raises \texttt{w\_resolution} to 85 to ensure sufficient sampling density in scale space.
 Using the same spatial grid, the isolated halo occupies only about 7\% of the grid points along one spatial dimension, which corresponds to approximately 0.035\% of the total grid volume.
 By processing only these occupied points, both memory usage and computational demand are reduced proportionally, enabling an extremely fine-grained analysis to be conducted at a higher resolution.

 Within this refined analysis region, SUBFIND identifies 17,185 subhalos.
 Our zoom-in CWTHF procedure now identifies 14,895 subhalos, a number comparable to the SUBFIND result.
 Figure~\ref{fig:FOF_c_subs} shows the central subhalo as identified by the two different methods.
 Both exhibit an excellent unimodal structure.
 A notable difference, however, is the presence of 4–5 compact, luminous overdensities residing in the innermost region of the CWT-derived central subhalo.
+Halo 281 shows a similar pattern, except that it exhibits a perfect unimodal distribution with no additional overdensities, and has fewer particles and subhalos.

 Undoubtedly, the CWT technique can successfully identify and separate subhalos from their background, provided an adequate search range is used in the scale dimension.
 Even in cases involving coupled central subhalos, these procedures were still capable of identifying and segmenting subhalos from the background halo.
 The only reason for their eventual mixture is that they failed to pass the subsequent self-boundness check.